 - Provide an official transcript from the most recent college or university attended.

-Step 1: Summer visiting students should apply using the TRANSIENT application type
+Step 1: Visiting students should apply using the TRANSIENT application type

-Summer visiting students should apply as a summer visiting student.
+Visiting students should apply as a visiting student.
 The student must be in good standing at their current institution and only their current institution’s official transcript is required.
 The deadline to submit an application and all required documents is May 1.